rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 &nbsp;

-This is now far more optimised than it was prevuously, but there's a little more we can do.
+This is now far more optimised than it was previously, but there's a little more we can do.
 After an image has been loaded there's no need to keep looping over it's data in the array, so we should remove it from the array.

-We can do that with the Array's splice method.
+We can do that with the `Array.splice()` method.

 {% highlight javascript %}
 function lazyLoad() {